Ebook publishing will continue to grow.

-They write to sell, and have marketing plans, promotional plans and more than likely, a budget to spend on launching new titles as well as on promoting their backlist.
+They write to sell and have marketing plans, promotional plans and more than likely, a budget to spend on launching new titles as well as on promoting their backlist.

 In other words, they work at building a small, or even big business upon their author brand.

 Today’s successful authors do not view the millions upon millions of ebooks on Amazon, B&N, iBooks and Kobo as a handicap, but as an opportunity.

 There have always been too many books published each year, and pulping books that do not sell well is still how the traditional publishing industry sorts its winners from its losers.

 Ebooks don’t need to be pulped and lost forever.
-They can be withdrawn from sale, improved, re-written, re-targeted, and recycled.
+They can be withdrawn from sale, improved, re-written, re-targeted, recycled and republished.

 Amateur hour is over

 One that was not available just a few short years ago when book publishing was strictly under the ‘lock and key’ control of only a handful of publishers.

-Unlike years past, new authors are now judged by the reader, who is the ultimate decision maker.
-Of course, many authors will fail the test, but some will win.
+Unlike years past, new authors are now judged by the reader, who is the ultimate decision-maker.

 The winners are highly likely to be not only great writers but also writers who keenly understand that their books are products and that only quality products sell well in competitive markets.